Meet the board

 I am always seeking to further the trust values both regionally and Nationally and never compromise putting patients first.

-My commitments at the trust include ; Finance Committee, Patient Safety &Quality Transformation Chair,Remuneration Committee, Director of Optimus Health and Chair Of The Trust LLP.
+My commitments at the trust include ; Finance Committee, Patient Safety & Quality Transformation Chair,Remuneration Committee, Director of Optimus Health and Chair Of The Trust LLP.

 Jonathan Erskine - Independent non executive director

 I have worked in health policy research since 2004, when I joined Durham University’s School of Medicine, Pharmacy and Health at Queen’s Campus, Stockton-on-Tees, as a Research Associate.
 I then joined the Centre for Public Policy and Health in 2008 as a Research Fellow, specialising in evaluation of transformational change projects in the NHS.
 Since the start of 2017 I have worked as an independent researcher, collaborating with academic colleagues based at a number of UK universities.
-I continue to be an honorary Fellow with Durham University.

 I also have a role as Executive Director with the European Health Property Network, a knowledge hub which brings together public and private sector organisations with interests in how best to plan, design, build and finance all kinds of healthcare-related buildings, from the largest academic hospitals to the smallest clinics.
 From 2006 to 2011 I held the position of non-executive director with Stockton-on-Tees Teaching Primary Care Trust.